TCO46/TheNeovim/main.md

 ### Conclusion

 Neovim is indeed a strong tool for your writing but only you actually thinking about using it right.
 If you don't feel like it you can still use your favorite code editors or IDEs but it is a thing that you should try at least once especially you're in IT field because I, myself learnt a lots of how things work under the hood when trying it.
+Lasty Neovim is not all about speed but it about the flow when we write.

 ### Source